 - Daily small group phonics sessions

 - 1:1 support in reading and writing and maths to boost progress and attainment.

 - Additional staffing to provide a greater opportunity for 1:1 and smaller groupings in reading, writing and maths.

 - Free after school clubs for pupil premium children.

 - Support with emotional literacy.

 The impact of these interventions is measured termly through the school’s tracking system.
 These are then modified to maximise the impact of funding.

-The school tracking shows all three children are making good progress.
-As there are only three children, data has not been shown.
+The school tracking shows both children made good progress.
+As there were only two children, no data has not been shown.